-17 These criteria do not apply to students with assessment data and disability eligibility criteria that do not rely on language acquisition to determine the presence of a disability and need for special education, e.g., ELs with a medically-determined physical disability, traumatic brain injury, blindness, deafness, or visual disability.
+These criteria do not apply to students with assessment data and disability eligibility criteria that do not rely on language acquisition to determine the presence of a disability and need for special education, e.g., ELs with a medically-determined physical disability, traumatic brain injury, blindness, deafness, or visual disability.

-- TPI provided ESL instruction and accommodations and home language support, where possible, in core academic areas; and - When transferring to a CPS school, TBE/TPI instruction was provided in a timely manner, providing the student with consistent access to EL services/programming; - When the latest EL Monitoring Report for the school reflected a partial or minimal rating, evidence shows the student's instruction was not negatively impacted by school practices that produced this rating; and - Tiered interventions were provided and progress was monitored with fidelity, consistent with the MTSS framework. - C. Receipt of instruction by qualified teachers, as demonstrated by each of the following: - Properly licensed bilingual/ESL teachers with endorsement(s) in the language, grade level(s), and subject area(s) taught, and having a bilingual endorsement(s). - D. Classroom environment and materials reflected: - Curricular information was linguistically accessible, grade level appropriate, and culturally relevant in collaboration with the Office of Language and Cultural Education (OLCE).18 - Instruction was conducive to the EL's learning.
-19
+- TPI applies to schools enrolling 19 or fewer ELs of the same language classification.
+This program model provides ESL instruction and accommodations and home language support, where possible, in core academic areas. - B. Meaningful access to content and language development as demonstrated by the following: - TBE provided home language instruction in core academic areas (language arts, math, science, and social studies); and English as a Second Language (ESL) instruction; or - TPI provided ESL instruction and accommodations and home language support, where possible, in core academic areas; and - When transferring to a CPS school, TBE/TPI instruction was provided in a timely manner, providing the student with consistent access to EL services/programming; - When the latest EL Monitoring Report for the school reflected a partial or minimal rating, evidence shows the student's instruction was not negatively impacted by school practices that produced this rating; and - Tiered interventions were provided and progress was monitored with fidelity, consistent with the MTSS framework. - C. Receipt of instruction by qualified teachers, as demonstrated by each of the following: - Properly licensed bilingual/ESL teachers with endorsement(s) in the language, grade level(s), and subject area(s) taught, and having a bilingual endorsement(s). - D. Classroom environment and materials reflected: - Curricular information was linguistically accessible, grade level appropriate, and culturally relevant in collaboration with the Office of Language and Cultural Education (OLCE).32 - Instruction was conducive to the EL's learning.
+33